 The children guided the film director throughout the whole school year, helping him to understand the magic of their autonomy and self-esteem – the seeds of a new society of peace and freedom, which Maria Montessori dedicated her life work to.

-The film was released in French theatres in autumn 2017 (70 000 spectators) and in German & Austrian theaters in summer 2018 (50 000 spectators).
-Thanks to Montessori associations, the film will be available for screenings and on DVDs by summer 2019 in the following languages: Greek, Portuguese, Spanish, Bulgarian, Czech, Latvian, Norwegian, Polish.
+The film was released in French theatres in autumn 2017 (70 000 spectators) and in German and Austrian theaters in summer 2018 (50 000 spectators).
+Thanks to Montessori associations, the film is available for screenings and on DVDs as of summer 2019 in the following languages: Greek, Portuguese, Spanish, Bulgarian, Czech, Latvian, Norwegian, Polish.
 For now, we are striving to find partnerships in others countries.